csdalab/csdalab.github.io/team/natalie.md

 ### Overview

-Natalie Belford earned a Bachelor of Science in Business Administration, Finance, and an Undergraduate Certificate in Supply Chain Logistics Management at the University of West Florida (UWF).
-Shortly thereafter at UWF, she earned a Master of Business Administration with an emphasis in Business Analytics and a Graduate Certificate in Supply Chain Logistics Management.
-While earning the MBA, she worked as a teaching assistant for UWF’s Information Systems Management Department where she tutored management science students, particularly in linear programming and optimization modeling.
+Hi!

+I’m Natalie Belford.
+I’m from Pensacola but moved around a bit before coming back to finish my bachelor’s in finance and logistics.
+I’ve since stayed and earned an MBA in business analytics and logistics.
+Working as a TA during my MBA program I discovered my love of academia.
+I’m currently finishing a Master of Science in Data Science with a concentration in Analytics and Modeling.

-Natalie is also a published author having written two academic journal articles.
-The first of which she solo-authored outlining the benefits of using optimization modeling to develop a contingency plan during a pandemic.
+I have had two academic journal articles published; one solo-authored outlining the benefits of using optimization modeling to develop a contingency plan during a pandemic.
 The article has since been published in the Journal of Cybersecurity Education, Research and Practice (JCERP).
-Natalie coauthored the second paper with her pedagogical research team from the University.
-The purpose of the research was to engage students in optimization modeling.
-The research article has since been published in INFORM’s Transactions on Education (ITE).
+The second paper I co-authored with a pedagogical research team.
+The research purpose was to engage students in optimization modeling.
+The article has since been published in INFORM’s Transactions on Education (ITE).

-Natalie is currently earning a Master of Science in Data Science with a concentration in Analytics and Modeling.
-Her research interests include optimization modeling, logistics, and global nutrition studies.
+My research interests include optimization modeling, logistics, and global nutrition studies.
+It’s an honor to be a part of this group.

+Fun and boring facts about me: I love reading, weightlifting, and word searches.

 ### Short description of your current research project:

-Natalie is working on classification problems for high-dimensional and sequential data
+Natalie is working on NLP.